 Historical Driving Tour and details on area attractions are available from the chamber of commerce.
-Unique downtown district is an art mecca including galleries and studios, as well as the Homestead Winery & Tasting Room, numerous antique shops, eateries and bed-and-breakfasts.
+The unique downtown district is an art mecca including galleries and studios, as well as the Homestead Winery & Tasting Room, numerous antique shops, eateries and bed-and-breakfasts.

 Plan your Texas trip then take your Passport with you.